pyvista/pyvista-tutorial/README.md

 We will provide a hands-on tutorial accessible to anyone with internet access and a computer via many of PyVista's existing [example Jupyter notebooks](https://docs.pyvista.org/examples/index.html) and new material through a comprehensive overview highlighting popular 3D visualization use cases.

-Out tutorial will demonstrate PyVista's latest capabilities and bring a wide range of users to the forefront of 3D visualizaion in Python.
+Our tutorial will demonstrate PyVista's latest capabilities and bring a wide range of users to the forefront of 3D visualization in Python.

 ## Keywords